CumulusNetworks/docs/content/cumulus-linux-55/System-Configuration/NVIDIA-User-Experience-NVUE/NVUE-API.md

 2. Edit the `nvue.conf` file and add the `listen` directive with the IPv4 or IPv6 address of the swp interface you want to use.

    The default `nvue.conf` file includes a single `listen localhost:8765 ssl;` entry.
 Add an entry for each swp interface with its IP address.
-Make sure to use an accessible HTTP (TCP) port (subject to any ACL/firewall rules).
+Make sure to use an accessible HTTP (TCP) port (subject to any ACL or firewall rules).
 For information on the NGINX `listen` directive, see {{<exlink url="http://nginx.org/en/docs/http/ngx_http_core_module.html#listen" text="the NGINX documentation" >}}.

 3. Restart the `nginx` service: